PhoenixAlpha23/Finetune-gemma/README.md

 # Finetune-gemma

+If anyone is reading this, im lost here mate,I really need guidance.

 As I learn more about finetuning , LORA and QLORA, I realise im very interested in it.

 Goal for myself: